home > blogs > blogger

 b.
 Once you get to the point in your post where you would like your email form, click the Edit HTML tab.

 c.
 At the point in the page where you would like the form, paste the form HTML code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 c.
 Once you have pasted your code, you will need to make a few changes manually in order to ensure that TypePad formats it correctly.